Te Tahua Whakamarohi i te Rāngai Ahurea

 There is a template you can use that outlines the information we need to see.
 You can provide your budget in a different format, but it must include the required information and be in an excel spreadsheet.

-A summary of each completed proposal will be published online for a period of at least two weeks at the start of each evaluation round.
+A summary of each completed proposal will be published online for a period of around two weeks at the start of each evaluation round.